NaasadeIT/ERLC-FD-dispatch/README.md

 3. Logout
 4. Quit the program

+### User login

+As default the system is shipped with a single user called Admin with the password TotallySecurePassword.
+If you wish to create another user you can do so by entering an invalid login and selecting the option to create a new user.
+You will be prompted to enter a username, password and rank.
+The system will then create a new user with the given username, password and rank.

 ### Adding a call

 To add a new call to the system, select option 1 from the call menu.
 You will be prompted to enter a task abbreviation (e.g. GSE for Gas Station Explosion).
 The available task abbreviations and their corresponding tasks and teams required are listed in the `task_mapping` dictionary at the beginning of the script and the end of this file.